Have a Question?

 What is the average class size?

 Westminster currently enrolls 950 students—260 in Middle School and 690 in Upper School.
 Our average class size is 16, and our student/teacher ratio is 11:1.

 Is Westminster accredited?

 Yes, Westminster is accredited by the Council on Educational Standards & Accountability (CESA) and the Independent Schools Association of the Central States (ISACS).
-We maintain membership with the Independent Schools of St. Louis (ISSL), Christian Schools Association of St. Louis (CSASL), and The College Board.
+Westminster is a member of the Independent Schools of St. Louis, Christian Schools Association of St. Louis, and Christian Schools International.

 How diverse is the student body?

 Westminster seeks to foster a community that embraces the cultural, ethnic, racial, denominational, and socioeconomic diversity reflected in our unity in Christ and the Kingdom of God.

 Westminster is comprised of people from differing cultural and ethnic backgrounds, but the school is also diverse in student learning styles, church denominations, and socioeconomic status.
-Our ethnic diversity is 21 percent, made up of African-American, Hispanic, Native American, Southeast Asian, multiracial, and international students.
+Our ethnic diversity is 21%, made up of African-American, Hispanic, Native American, Southeast Asian, multiracial, and international students.
 Our families attend more than 200 churches and represent many Christian denominations.
 Our comprehensive program provides for the educational needs of students with diagnosed learning disabilities and those who are academically gifted.
-More than 20 percent of our student body receives financial aid.
+More than 20% of our student body receives financial aid.

 Do students wear uniforms?